Skip to content

 When the Monitor is configured with Nostr keys, it publishes monitoring results as Nostr events:

-A replaceable event containing the overall monitoring status for a relay.
+A replaceable event announcing the monitor’s capabilities, supported networks, and configuration.
 Each new publication replaces the previous one.

-A parameterized replaceable event where the d tag identifies the relay.
-This enables clients to subscribe to monitoring data for specific relays.
+A parameterized replaceable (addressable) event where the d tag identifies the relay.
+Contains aggregated health data per relay, enabling clients to subscribe to monitoring data for specific relays.

 {